 About Us

-CCS owe success to the countless friends, family members, and volunteers who dedicate their time and effort to make our sailing camps and events possible.
+CCCS owe success to the countless friends, family members, and volunteers who dedicate their time and effort to make our sailing camps and events possible.
 Together, we create an environment where a love for sailing can flourish, ensuring that everyone can enjoy the beauty and adventure of the Eastern Shore’s waters.

 Find out a little more about our team below!